Ivan-engunsw/rock-paper-scissors/README.md

 # rock-paper-scissors
 This is a basic implementation of the rock paper scissors game using Javascript.
-The user inputs through the prompt and the results are shown in the console section upon inspecting the page in the browser.
+The user inputs through the buttons named 'rock', 'paper' and 'scissors' and the results are shown in text below the buttons.